 It also raised several questions.
 Was our house safe?
 Will this happen again?
 Do we need protection of some sort or an alarm system?
-What other preventative measure should we take?
+What other preventative measures should we take?
 Should we just move?

 Infidelity does the same thing.
 It wipes out a lifetime of trust and security which then can become a huge roadblock for betrayed spouses as they try to recover.
 Infidelity destroys the confidence in our own ability to protect or prevent certain things from happening.

 So in our attempted break-in situation, I came away with the lesson that living in a home, as in life, entails dealing with various risks.
 That is a given.
 It’s how you deal with those risks that matter.

 So instead of moving or worrying every day or doing something that goes against my nature, like purchasing a gun, we decided to manage the risk.
 To cope with what was handed to us.

 We installed deadbolts, outdoor security lights and an alarm system.
 And best of all, we still live in that same house.

 So what I’m telling you is that in order to face the uncertainties that go along with infidelity, you need to learn effective coping strategies – the key word being effective.